cujojs/when/README.md

 when.map(promisesOrValues, mapFunc)
 ```

-Traditional map function, similar to `Array.prototype.map()`, but allows input to contain {@link Promise}s and/or values, and mapFunc may return either a value or a {@link Promise}
+Traditional map function, similar to `Array.prototype.map()`, but allows input to contain promises and/or values, and mapFunc may return either a value or a promise.

 The map function should have the signature: